nprapps/nprapps.github.com/_posts/2012-12-4-we-are-looking-for-teammates.markdown

 The newsroom is a crucible.
 We work on tight schedules with hard deadlines.
 That may sound stressful, but check this out: with every project we learn from our mistakes and refine our methods.
 It’s a fast-moving, volatile environment that will make you more awesome, every day.
 Job perks include...

 * Live music at the Tiny Desk
-* All the totebags you can eat
+* All the tote bags you can eat
 * A sense of purpose

 Also, NPR is a really super place to work, and you'll make your mom proud.